jeremy2k/GaCDProject/README.md

 #6 extract only mean and std for measurements and make descriptive variable names

-#7 initialize the first 3 columns of the tidydataset and make descriptive variable names

-#8 use for loop to calculate the average of each variable for each activity and subject and make descriptive variable names
+#7 remove test/train group labels and then calculate the average of each variable for each activity and subject

-#9 save the result tidy data set in the file "tidydataset.txt"
+#8 save the required tidy data set to the data file